dstockto/csv-chef/README.md

 CSV-Chef
 ===

-This project is intended to make CSV->CSV transformations easy to define and execute.
+This project intends to make CSV->CSV transformations easy to define and execute.
 The program uses a "recipe" which is a program that is designed and intended to be simple and easy to understand, even if you're not a developer.

 There are two main modes of operation: bake and generate.
 Generate will be coming in a future version.

 Bake
 --
-This is intended to be the main mode.
+This is the main mode.

 `csv-chef bake -i /path/to/input.csv -o /path/to/output.csv -r /path/to/recipefile`

-The program requires an input CSV file, an output CSV file and a recipe file.
-CSVs can be whatever you want as long as they are legitimate, parseable CSVs.
+The program requires an input CSV file, an output CSV file, and a recipe file.
+CSVs can be whatever you want as long as they are legitimate, correctly formatted CSVs.
 You can provide `-n` or `--lines` to specify how many lines you which to process.
-By default, the first line is considered a header and will follow the header recipe rules if provided.
-If not provided, the headers will remain unchanged from the input file, according to the column they originally were in with any extra columns being written as `col #` where # is the column number that didn't have a header specified.
+By default, it considers the first line a header and will follow the header recipe rules if provided.
+If not provided, the headers will remain unchanged from the input file, according to the column they originally were in with any extra columns written as `col #` where # is the column number that didn't have a header specified.
 To disable header processing please specify `--no-header` or `-d`.

 Please see the recipes section for information about how to build recipes for the program.